ICS 21 / CSE 21: Introduction to Computer Science I

 Accommodations for disabilities

 Any students who feel that they may need an accommodation based on the impact of a disability should contact me privately to discuss these specific needs.
-Also, contact the Disability Services Center at (949) 824-7494 as soon as possible to better ensure that such accommodations, such as alternative test-taking environments or note-taking services, can be provided to you in a timely way.
+Also, contact the Disability Services Center online or by phone at (949) 824-7494 as soon as possible to better ensure that such accommodations, such as alternative test-taking environments or note-taking services, can be arranged for you in a timely way.

 Grading